Asanim/CAM-C1126S2U/README.md

 creating a self developed application

+the camera itself is like an ai enabled go pro.

 ## purpose

 to investigate the time to port our application to the target device as a standalone application.